monacca1/nuggit/README.md

         i.e. nuggit checkout would call nuggit_checkout.pl
 Again, this is a prototype, the implementation of any of the individual scripts could probably be significantly improved from the perspecives of: design, error handling, git commands, documentation, etc

+nuggit_env.sh
+        - the nuggit scripts path needs to be added to your path, right now I have the nuggit_env.sh (bash script) hard coded with my (c. monaco) path to my nuggit scripts.
+This obviously needs work.

 nuggit prototype scripts: